skpkss/Insurance-Contract/readme.md

 If the `coveragePercentage` is set to 100, the user can claim 100% of their collateral.
 Otherwise, the contract calculates the protected amount based on the specified coverage percentage.

-## Testing

-Before deploying the contract to a production network, it's recommended to test it thoroughly on a testnet.

-## License
+## Contribution

-This contract is released under the MIT License.
+This code is contributed by Saurabh Kaplas.